ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 to the additional round trip to the server (at a minumum), additional data exchanged, and additional CPU cost of cryptographic computations.

-To overcome these limitations, this document defines how encapsulated binary HTTP messages {{BINARY}} can be encrypted using Hybrid Public Key Encryption (HPKE; {{HPKE}}) to protect their contents.
-Clients exchange these messages with an Oblivious Gateway Resource, which is responsible for forwarding unencrypted requests to the original Target Resource and encrypting the corresponding responses and sending them back to the client.
-Critically, the encrypted, encapsulated messages are sent through a separate Oblivious Relay Resource to avoid exposing the client's IP address or allowing the connection to be used as a correlator between its requests.
+To overcome these limitations, this document defines how binary HTTP messages {{BINARY}} can be encapsulated using Hybrid Public Key Encryption (HPKE; {{HPKE}}) to protect their contents.
+Clients exchange these messages with an Oblivious Gateway Resource, which is responsible for forwarding decapsulated requests to the original Target Resource and encrypting the corresponding responses and sending them back to the client.
+Critically, the encapsulated messages are sent through a separate Oblivious Relay Resource to avoid exposing the client's IP address or allowing the connection to be used as a correlator between its requests.